Lawyers welcome steps to secure patient safety

-Patients’ rights experts representing victims of medical errors including a North East man with a needle inside his arm for two years have today called for a recently-published ‘never event’ list to become key literature for all medical staff across the country.
+Patients’ rights experts representing victims of medical errors including a young mum who was left with a swab inside her following surgery have today called for a newly published ‘never event’ list to become key literature for all medical staff across the country.

 The call comes from law firm Irwin Mitchell following the release of the extended list published by the Department of Health, which highlights 25 serious, preventable patient safety incidents that should never occur whilst in the care of the NHS.

-Stephen Winn, from the firm, also welcomed a new incentive to secure patient safety as a top priority, with hospitals facing financial penalties if such errors occur but voiced concerns that some injuries, such as bedsores and those caused by administering substances to patients with known allergies were not included.
+Guy Forster from the firm also welcomed a new incentive to secure patient safety as a top priority, with hospitals facing financial penalties if such errors occur but voiced concerns that some injuries, such as bedsores and those caused by administering substances to patients with known allergies were not included.

 The new list adds tragedies such as maladministration of insulin, falling from unrestricted windows and severe scalding to those already identified on the original list of eight published in April 2009, including medical instruments and swabs being left inside patients bodies, and operations being carried out on the wrong body part.

-Mr Winn, from Irwin Mitchell, said: “Whilst we welcome these new steps to make patient safety a priority the fact remains that such a list has existed since 2009, and we are still being contacted time and time again by the victims of wholly avoidable errors which often have catastrophic consequences.
+Guy Forster from the firm, who represented Ms Callaghan said: “Whilst we welcome these new steps to make patient safety a priority the fact remains that such a list has existed since 2009, and we are still being contacted time and time again by the victims of wholly avoidable errors which often have catastrophic consequences.

 “Never events should be just that, events which never occur, and it is imperative that Trusts across the country invest time and resources to ensure every step is taken to protect the safety of patients and prevent injury where at all possible.